 If you are a veteran and you are suffering from a disability that was caused or worsened while you were on active duty for the military, you may be eligible for VA's service-connected disability compensation (often abbreviated as SC).
 This article will discuss the four different ways veterans can qualify for disability compensation.
+For a series of additional articles on this subject, see Nolo's comprehensive section on Service-Connected Disability Compensation, which includes information on disability ratings and getting disability comp for many different types of illnesses and injuries.

 You have a direct service connection if an incident that occurred in service directly caused a disability that you now suffer from.
 A direct service connection requires proof that the occurred, medical evidence of your disability, and medical evidence that the current disability was caused by the incident in service.